A relative homology criterion of smoothness: Relative global dimension and smoothness

 \subsection{Smoothness of algebras with finite (co)homological dimension}

 \begin{theorem} Suppose $A$ is a noetherian flat $B$-algebra, essentially of finite type.
 If $\cdim(A,B)$ is finite, then $A$ is a smooth $B$-algebra. \end{theorem}

-\begin{proof} Consider the same resolution as in the proof of Theorem \ref{Teo-Smo-Ida} from the natural exact sequence given by the multiplication morphism.
-Applying the additiveness of the $\Tor$ functor and the adjunction isomorphism one checks that each $(A^{e},A)$-projective module is $A$-flat and hence $J$ and $K_i$ are all $A$-flat (as kernels of flat modules).
-Since $\cdim(A,B)$ is finite, the module $K_n$ is $(A^{e},A)$-projective for some $n$, implying that $\fd_{A^{e}}A$ is also finite (in which $\fd_R M$ denotes the flat dimension of a $R$-module $M$).
+\begin{proof} Consider the same $(A^e,A)$-projective resolution of $A$, as an $A^e$-module, as in the proof of Theorem \ref{Teo-Smo-Ida} from the natural exact sequence given by the multiplication morphism.
+Using the associativity of the tensor product, there is an isomorphism

+for any $A$-module $M$.
+Now, the additivity of $\Tor$ implies that every $(A^e,A)$-projective module is $A$-flat, where the left $A$-module structure is induced by the map $a \mapsto a \otimes 1$.
+Consequently, $J$ and $K_i$ are also $A$-flat, being kernels of epimorphisms between flat modules.
+Since $\cdim(A,B)$ is finite, the module $K_n$ is $(A^{e},A)$-projective for some $n$, implying that $\fd_{A^{e}}A$ is also finite (in which $\fd_R M$ denotes the flat dimension of an $R$-module $M$).
 As was shown in \cite{Rodi} if $\fd_{A^{e}} A < \infty$ then $B \rightarrow A$ has geometrically regular fibers.
-But, for $B$-algebras essentially of finite type, this is equivalent to being smooth by \cite[\href{https://stacks.math.columbia.edu/tag/038X}{Tag 038X}]{stacks-project}. \end{proof} Jointly with Theorem \ref{Teo-Smo-Ida} we get the following \begin{corollary} Let $A$ and $B$ be algebras as in Theorem \ref{Thm-Cd-Smo}.
+But, for $B$-algebras essentially of finite type, this is equivalent to being smooth by \cite[\href{https://stacks.math.columbia.edu/tag/038X}{Tag 038X}]{stacks-project}. \end{proof} Jointly with Theorem \ref{Teo-Smo-Ida} and Remark \ref{remSmoothCdim} we get the following \begin{corollary} Let $A$ and $B$ be algebras as in Theorem \ref{Thm-Cd-Smo}.
 Then $A$ is smooth if and only if $\cdim(A,B)$ is finite. \end{corollary}

-Arguing in the same fashion as in the proofs of Theorems \ref{Teo-Smo-Ida} and Theorem \ref{Thm-Cd-Smo}, we can obtain another interesting consequence of the standard $(A^e,A)$-projective resolution of the $A^e$-module $A$.
+Arguing in the same fashion as in the proofs of Theorems \ref{Teo-Smo-Ida} and \ref{Thm-Cd-Smo}, we can obtain another interesting consequence of the standard $(A^e,A)$-projective resolution of the $A^e$-module $A$.